baandab/Synology-Docker-Scripts/README.md

 ## docker-compose.yml

 This compose will create container for Grafana, Influxdb, and HomeBridge.
-Update the ENV variables for your setp..
+Update the ENV variables for your setup.

 ## start_docker_shim.sh